RedisLabs/redislabs-docs/content/kubernetes/re-clusters/redis-on-flash.md

 ---
 Title: Use Redis on Flash on Kubernetes
 linkTitle: Redis on Flash
-description: Deploy and configure a Redis cluster or database on Kubernetes that supports Redis on Flash.
+description: Deploy a cluster with Redis on Flash on Kubernetes.
 weight: 16
 alwaysopen: false
 categories: ["Platforms"]